sumo-drosiek/sumock/README.md

 # Sumock

-Sumock is an small contenerised application written in rust which can be used for local testing the [`kubernetes sumologic collection`](https://github.com/SumoLogic/sumologic-kubernetes-collection)
+Sumock is an small contenerised application written in rust which can be used for local testing of the [`kubernetes sumologic collection`](https://github.com/SumoLogic/sumologic-kubernetes-collection)

 ## Running